informalsystems/vdd/traceability/traceability.md

 **TRC-GRAPH.1::BUILD.1**, we can check that every tag is defined only once.
 The continuous integration tool should report the violations of **TRC-UNIQ.1**.

+**[TRC-REV.1::INC.1::TOOL.1]**  In order to manage change, the tool should check whether the content corresponding to a tag (English, TLA+, code) has changed since the last commit.
+The tool should suggest to update to a new version number.
+The user then decides whether a new version number is necessary.
+If the version number is updated, the tool should show all references to the old tag.
+For each of these, the user has to decide to update the references to the new version, or keep them to the old one.
+This functionality should be available to the user to check the current working branch, but the functionality should also be part of CI.
+Also if a new version is introduced, perhaps we can collect the old versions in a way that is easily accessible.
+The information about all tags is already in the repo, but we should make it easily accessible.

 **[TRC-UNIQ.1::BRANCHES.1]** The approach of **TRC-UNIQ.1::DUPS.1** will report false positives, if a git repository contains multiple branches.
 Indeed, multiple branches may contain the definitions of the same tag that is defined